Usage | CLI

 Step 6 - Make Spec

 Is your app more of the demanding type?
-If so, your spec file must be based on a PyUpdater generated spec file.
-You can easily generate one using the example below.
+Generate your spec file with PyUpdater then make edits as necessary.
 If you do not need a custom spec file skip to the next step.
-Please see the Danger Zone section on spec files.
+Please see the spec-file section in the Danger Zone.

 Step 7 - Build

-Now let's build our app.
 You have two options when building.
 You can specify a spec file or a main script.
-Please see the Danger Zone section on version numbers.
+Please see the version numbers section in the Danger Zone.

 Step 8 - Create patches